Rules and Regulations

 Teams can register by filling out the online form here.
-Teams will need to provide the names of all team members (up to 4 members) and the name of their coach (if applicable).
-Teams can also register by contact us at email@example.com.
+Teams will need to provide the names of all team members (up to 4 members) and the name of their coach (optional).
+Teams can also register by contacting us at email@example.com.

 Teams are encouraged to register as soon as possible as only 25 teams will be permitted to submit a qualifying case.